6 Steps to Automating Onboarding for Employees

 Step 1 – Onboard employees as early as possible

-Start onboarding new employees on their first day.
+Start onboarding new employees on their first Day.
 Emailing them a warm welcome message as they start their new job can motivate your new hires.
-Make sure that all equipment is ready to use or delivered to your new employees’ address.
+Ensure all equipment is ready to use or delivered to your new employees’ addresses.

-Installing all necessary applications or software on the computer is a must so that they won’t have to spend their time installing all of them.
-A welcome kit is also a thoughtful gesture that your new hires will definitely love.
+Installing all necessary applications or software on the computer is a must so that they won’t have to spend time installing all of them.
+A welcome kit is a thoughtful gesture that your new hires will love.

 Step 2 – Automate all paperwork

-Using automated software, provide them with all the passwords, forms, documents, and keys.
+Automated software provides them with all the passwords, forms, documents, and keys.
 An e-signature software is advisable for virtual onboarding.
 Automatically send them all the documents they need to accomplish.
-With this, you can track and monitor whether they opened the documents or not.
+With this, you can track and monitor whether they opened the documents.

 Step 3 – Schedule the meeting and orientation